karimm-ai/NiceShot_AI/README.md

                         total_hours=0.5, # Total hours to analyze of the video (each video in case analyzing a Twitch Channel) save_clips=True, # Save clips locally
-                        add_to_csv=True, # Add events and timestamps to a CSV file. output_dir='Clients', # Output directory where all clips, highlights and CSV file are saved csv_file='client1_0.csv', # CSV file path
+                        add_to_csv=True, # Add events and timestamps to a CSV file. output_dir='outputs', # Output directory where all clips, highlights and CSV file are saved csv_file='timestamps.csv', # CSV file path
                         frames_to_skip=8, # Frames to skip during analysis (The more, the faster the analysis is finished) frame_idx_start=0, # Starting frame
                         create_montage=True, # Create a highlight reel of kills max_workers=4, # Default
-                        max_videos=3, # Only useful if passing a Twitch channel as it gets the recent num videos montage_length_sec=50) # Total duration of the generated highlight reel
+                        max_videos=3, # Only useful if passing a Twitch channel as it gets the most recent specified number of videos montage_length_sec=50) # Total duration of the generated highlight reel in seconds

 niceshot.detect_events()
 ```